Colourful costumes and music fill streets for Notting Hill Carnival

 On other streets, towering sound systems and stages, including one for BBC Radio 1 Xtra, had been set up playing reggae, dub and drum and bass, with groups of friends, some in costume and others wearing their country’s flag, dancing around them.

-Locals leaned out of their balconies and windows and watch the celebrations below.
+Locals leaned out of their balconies and windows and watched the celebrations below.

 “Multiculturalism is important,” said Big Zuu.